Visual Representation Alignment for Multimodal Large Language Models: Introduction

 We summarize our contributions as following:

-\begin{itemize} \item We show that, under the visual instruction tuning paradigm, internal visual representations in MLLMs often lose alignment with the rich features produced by vision encoders, leading to the degradation of fine-grained visual information. \item We propose a novel regularization strategy that explicitly aligns MLLM visual representations with informative features from pretrained VFMs, thereby preventing the loss of fine-grained attributes and enabling richer multimodal understanding. \item Through comprehensive experiments on standard multimodal benchmarks, we demonstrate consistent improvements, and further conduct extensive ablation studies to validate the effectiveness of our design choices. \end{itemize}
+\begin{itemize} \item We show that, under the visual instruction tuning paradigm, internal visual representations in MLLMs often lose alignment with the rich features produced by vision encoders, leading to the degradation of spatial reasoning capacity due to the loss of fine-grained visual information. \item We propose a novel regularization strategy \textbf{\ours}, which explicitly aligns MLLM visual representations with features from pretrained VFMs, thereby preventing the loss of fine-grained attributes and enabling richer multimodal understanding. \item Through comprehensive experiments on standard multimodal benchmarks, we show consistent and significant improvements of an average \textbf{9.4\%} over the baseline.
+In addition, we conduct extensive ablation studies and analysis to validate our design choices. \end{itemize}